lizeren/lizeren.github.io/_posts/2025-4-14-synthesis-by-yosys.md

 Source: [Yosys Synthesis Starter](https://yosyshq.readthedocs.io/projects/yosys/en/stable/getting_started/example_synth.html#final-steps), [write_verilog](https://yosyshq.readthedocs.io/projects/yosys/en/latest/cmd/write_verilog.html#cmd-write_verilog)

 ### ASIC
+Now we are ready to synthesize the ASIC design, which will be used in the next post for placement and routing.
 We use [FreePDK45](https://mflowgen.readthedocs.io/en/latest/stdlib-freepdk45.html), a free PDK for research and academic purposes.
 You can find the liberty file [here](https://github.com/mflowgen/mflowgen/tree/master/adks/freepdk-45nm/pkgs/base).
 #### Key Files in Your FreePDK-45nm Package
 - `stdcells.lib`